lingyunwu14/mia-graph-show/README.md

-# MIA Graph Show
+# Cuimage Graph Show

-A visualization of knowledge graph on the Mia-200Million datasets.
+A visualization of knowledge graph on billion web images.

 ![An Example](TigerCat.png)